Skip to main content

 Run script

-Use the run script to easily launch your web server, app, or unit tests.
+Use the run script to easily launch your web server, app, or unit tests from a button in Conductor.
 Example: python3 -m http.server --port $CONDUCTOR_PORT

 Run script mode